-If you want to do business online, you need to learn how to write online.
+If you want to do business online, you need to learn how to write online – and with Wix’s Content Writing Blog, you can do just that.
 The phrase “content is king” sounds like a real cliche, but it is just as meaningful as it was when people first used it to describe the importance of quality online content.

 Whether it’s for a personal blog, a business website or an online CV, high-quality content is a key factor in creating engagement with your website visitors, in sustaining a recurring user-base and in getting visitors to perform tasks – purchasing, sharing, commenting, contributing or any other action that you need.